Fleet Research and Development Command: History

 On 8 April 1980, JDS Kurihama was incorporated into the service.
 On 31 October 1981, The Atsugi Operations Detachment was newly added to the Program Operations Force.
 On 22 March 1995, the JDS Asuka was commissioned into the fleet.
 On 22 March 2002, Development Guidance Group was abolished.
 The Fleet Research and Development Corps was newly formed under the Self-Defense Fleet.
 Program Operations Force (including Atsugi program work division), equipment experiment corps, operation development corps were abolished.
 Command and Communication Development Corps, Ship Development Corps, and Aviation Program Development Corps are newly formed and transferred to the Development Corps.
 The Kagoshima Laboratory, the Kurihama, and the Asuka were transferred to the development group.
 On 6 April 2012, the Kurihama was decommissioned.

 On 1 December 2015, the Kagoshima Laboratory was reorganized from the Kagoshima Sound Measurement Institute, and the Oceanography ASW Support Command was reorganized as a substitute.
 On 1 April 2020, the test ship Asuka was placed directly under the jurisdiction of the development team under the affiliation.

+The FRDC was renamed as the Maritime warfare Research and Development Command on April 1, 2023 as part of reorganizing the command.